alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

 -
 -
 - --impact
-- ### Misclassification and reduced performance
+- Misclassification and reduced performance
-  Poisoned training datasets can cause machine learning models to misclassify inputs, undermining the reliability and functions of AI models.
-In consumer-facing applications, this can cause inaccurate recommendations that erode customer trust and [experience](https://www.ibm.com/topics/customer-experience).
-Similarly, in [supply chain management](https://www.ibm.com/think/topics/supply-chain-management), poisoned data can cause flawed forecasts, delays and errors, damaging both model performance and business efficacy.
-These misclassifications expose vulnerabilities in the training data and can compromise the overall robustness of AI systems.
+- Bias and skewed decision-making
+- Security vulnerabilities and backdoor threats